 The result: Local threat and intrusion detection and spillover avoidance

 Rhebo IIoT Security continuously monitors the behavior of the complete data communication on and between the sonnen energy storage systems used worldwide.
 More than 50,000 sonnen energy storage systems are now secured via Rhebo IIoT Security and new ones are being added every day.

 The solution identifies, analyzes and reports cyber attacks, malware and technical error conditions in real time.
 Not only does this give the security team daily visibility to security-related events on the energy storage systems.
 The maintenance team can also proactively plan their maintenance activities through the additional monitoring for technical error conditions.
 Individually configurable security policies also allow automated response to critical events.

 Rhebo IIoT Security not only enables custom configuration of cybersecurity mechanisms without expensive unused overhead.
 By containerizing the software, rollouts and updates can be implemented quickly and centrally without having to send additional maintenance personnel to the sites.
 Standard interfaces to common analysis tools such as Elastic Stack, Splunk or QRadar are another advantage for integration into the existing IT security ecosystem.

 The possible applications of this solution are far-reaching building automation, and robot control, up to complete energy supply systems.

-Rhebo provides simple and effective cybersecurity solutions for network control, telecontrol and distributed industrial assets in energy companies, critical infrastructures and industrial enterprises.
-The company supports customers throughout the entire OT security journey from initial risk analysis to managed OT monitoring with anomaly and threat and intrusion detection.
-Since 2021, Rhebo has been part of Landis+Gyr AG, a leading global provider of integrated energy management solutions for the energy industry with around 5,000 employees in over 30 countries worldwide.
+Rhebo provides simple and effective cybersecurity solutions for Operational Technology and distributed industrial assets for the energy sector, critical infrastructure and manufacturing.
+The German company supports customers with OT security from the initial risk analysis to managed OT monitoring with intrusion & anomaly detection.
+Since 2021, Rhebo is part of the Landis+Gyr AG, a leading global provider of integrated energy management solutions for the energy industry with around 7,500 employees in over 30 countries worldwide.